 All Other Fees.
-Other fees include fees for non-audit services not listed above that do not impair the independence of the auditor and are not prohibited by the SEC or PCAOB, such as market assessment and commercial due diligence services in 2016.
+Other fees include fees for non-audit services not listed above that do not impair the independence of the auditor and are not prohibited by the SEC or PCAOB.

 Pre-Approval of Services Provided by Independent Registered Public Accounting Firm